veltzer/demos-docker/exercises/scratch_and_bash_dynamic/exercise.md

+# Scratch and Bash Dynamic

-Create a docker process which prints out messages in a loop.
+Create a docker image which has nothing in it except a bash which is linked dynamically.

-Play around with the technology on which the process is built:
-- python
-- bash
-- C#
-- Java.
-- C (a little difficult)
+Demonstrate that it runs